NEUROIMAGING / MAGNETIC RESONANCE

 • healthcare professionals need to be aware of the potential risks and contraindications associated with MRI

-• there are four main potential hazard sources:
+• four main potential hazard sources exist:

-• static magnetic field (most commonly 1.5 or 3T) attracts ferromagnetic objects and accelerates them toward the center of the device – can dislodge implants or affect the function of devices such as pacemakers and pumps
+• static magnetic field (most commonly 1.5 or 3T) attracts ferromagnetic objects and accelerates them toward the center of the device – can dislodge implants or affect the functioning of devices such as pacemakers and pumps

 • radiofrequency (RF) fields and variable gradient magnetic fields – can induce tissue heating, especially in the presence of implants (both ferromagnetic and non-ferromagnetic).
 These fields are a source of loud noise; hence, the use of hearing protection (headphones or earplugs) is essential throughout the examination

-• gadolinium contrast agents (GBCA)
+• gadolinium contrast agents (GBCA) can trigger nephrogenic systemic fibrosis (NSF)

 Metallic devices and objects

 • it is the referring physician’s responsibility to obtain appropriate information about the implant!
-In cases of relative contraindication, the referring physician must weigh the benefits of the examination and inform the patient of the risks (after consultation with a radiologist)
+In cases of relative contraindication, the referring physician must weigh the benefits of the examination and inform the patient of the risks (after consulting with a radiologist)

 • all removable metal prostheses (dental bridges) and electronic devices (e.g., hearing aids) must be removed before entering the MRI room